(Above: AU Cover/Below: US Cover)

 Dymphna’s female agency shines despite the oppressive world of misogynistic politics.
 The homage to curious noir heroines like Gilda was on point in the story.

 On the plus side, there was fully rounded lgbtq characters.
-I also thought that Kelpie might be a character with mixed Aboriginal heritage like Snowy*.
-I appreciated the attention to detail in surfacing the historical and cultural mix that was present in Surry Hills and Sydney during that era.
+Kelpie also appears to have Aboriginal heritage like Snowy.* I appreciated the attention to detail in surfacing the historical and cultural mix that was present in Surry Hills and Sydney during that era.